 "New generation" rights plans have therefore been drafted to remove repetitive and duplicative elements along with language that gives the board discretion to interpret the terms of the plan.
 Also absent from "new generation" plans are references to similar definitions in regulation.
-These definitions found in various regulations often contain repetitive elements and references to other definitions in regulation that are unacceptable and not intended to serve the same purpose as those found in a "new generation" rights plan.
+Definitions found in various regulations often contain repetitive elements, but more importantly they cross-reference other definitions in regulation that are unacceptable to and not intended to serve the same purpose as those found in a "new generation" rights plan.

 A number of other definitions are relevant to the key definitions mentioned above and are therefore equally scrutinized.
 Exemptions under the definition of Acquiring Person, for example, such as Exempt Acquisitions and Pro Rata Acquisitions, are sometimes inappropriately drafted to permit acquisitions that should trigger a rights plan.
-In order for an acquisition to be pro rata, the definition must ensure that a person may not acquire a greater percentage of the shares outstanding that the percentage owned immediately prior to the acquisition, by any means.
-It should also be noted that "new generation" rights plans are premised on the acquisition of common shares and ownership at law or in equity, therefore references to the voting of securities or the extension of beneficial ownership to encompass derivative securities that may result in deemed beneficial ownership of securities that a person has no right to acquire, goes beyond the acceptable purpose of a rights plan.
+In order for an acquisition to be pro rata, the definition must ensure that a person may not, by any means, acquire a greater percentage of the shares outstanding that the percentage owned immediately prior to the acquisition.
+It should also be noted that "new generation" rights plans are premised on the acquisition of common shares and ownership at law or in equity.
+Therefore references to the voting of securities or the extension of beneficial ownership to encompass derivative securities that may result in deemed beneficial ownership of securities that a person has no right to acquire goes beyond the acceptable purpose of a rights plan.